cookiebinary1/trusted-wifi-area/README.md

 cd trusted-wifi-area-main
 ```

-## Installation (automatically)
+## Installation (automatic)

-Notice: if you want to run script manually, please skip this step.
+Notice: if you want to run the script manually please skip this step.

 Start setup by entering: